AzureIoTGBB/iot-edge-image-cleanup/README.md

 ** NOTE:  at this time, this module supports IoT Edge running on Linux only.
 Additionally, we've only tested on Ubuntu. **

-##  A word of warning

-Before we jump in, a small word of warning.
-For this module to work, you have to bind or map the /var/lib/docker.sock unix domain socket from the IoT Edge host into the edge module container.
-This is the unix domain socket upon which the docker runtime listens for commands (i.e. you type 'docker image purge' from the docker CLI, under the covers it's talking to the docker daemon on this socket).

-By mapping his docker daemon socket into the container, you are giving the module free reign on your docker installation, to do whatever it wants.
-So code within the module can do pretty much anything you can do with the docker cli, including deleting containers, images, etc. Only you can determine the risk level in doing that for your particular installation.

 ##  How does it work?

 The bulk of the work is done in the [run.sh](module/run.sh) script in the modules folder.
 This bash script checks some optional input environment variables and then sets up an infinite loop where it purges unused images and then sleeps for some configurable amount of time...